earthly/website/blog/_posts/2023-10-24-golang-chi.md

  - golang chi to build apps
  - using golang chi
 ---

-## Building Your First Application with Go and Chi

 Go, developed by Google in 2007, was a response to the increasing popularity of multicore processors.
 Existing programming languages such as Java, Python, and C++ were widely used but had certain limitations.